 - Paneer Besan Chilla: Add grated paneer (cottage cheese) or crumbled tofu to your batter and cook it on a tawa to make protein-rich chilla.
 You can also add paneer bhurji as a stuffing to the chilla.

-- Cheese Besan Chilla: Sprinkle some shredded cheese on the chilla after it is cooked, fold it into half, and serve.
+- Cheese Besan Chilla: After cooking the chilla, sprinkle some shredded cheese on it, fold it in half, and serve.
 My daughter loves this cheesy besan chilla recipe.

 - Spinach Chilla: Add finely chopped spinach to enhance its nutritional value.
 You can also add spinach puree to the batter to get a beautiful green color to the dish.
 You can also substitute spinach with kale.